Fitapreta Tinto de Castelão

 VINIFICATION AND AGING:

-All bunches entering the winery are passed over a sorting table and subjected to intensive quality control.
-The grapes are gently crushed and moved by gravity into temperature regulated vats.
-Spontaneously fermented using indigenous yeasts in stainless steel, with 30% whole cluster.
-Aged for 18 months in French oak barrels.
+The grapes are hand-harvested and passed over a sorting table for intensive quality control, then gently crushed and moved by gravity into temperature regulated vats.
+The grapes spontaneously fermented using indigenous yeasts in stainless steel, with 30% whole cluster and a 35-day maceration.
+The wine ages 18 months in French oak and 2 years in bottle.

 LOCATION, SOIL, CLIMATE:

-The Alentejo is a large region in southeastern central Portugal, which is one of the agricultural centers of the country.
-The climate is Atlantic-Mediterranean, with significant diurnal-nocturnal temperature differences.
-This temperature range produces fruit with a natural combination of maturity and freshness.
-The Alentejo sees 3,000 hours of annual sunshine and 600mm of annual rainfall, less than 15% of which falls during the growing season.
-These vineyards are planted to rocky schist at 300-400m elevation above sea level.
+Alentejo is a large region in southeastern central Portugal, the breadbasket of the country.
+The climate is Atlantic-Mediterranean, with significant temperature differences between day and night.
+This temperature range produces fruit with a natural combination of ripeness and freshness.
+Alentejo sees 3,000 hours of annual sunshine, making it Portugal’s sunniest region, and only 600mm of annual rainfall—less than 15% of which falls during the growing season.
+The soil at Chão dos Eremitas is mainly granite with sand.